apache/druid/docs/ingestion/partitioning.md

 One way to partition is to your load data into separate datasources.
 This is a perfectly viable approach that works very well when the number of datasources does not lead to excessive per-datasource overheads.

 This topic describes how to set up partitions within a single datasource.
-It does not cover using multiple datasources.
+It does not cover how to use multiple datasources.
 See [Multitenancy considerations](../querying/multitenancy.md) for more details on splitting data into separate datasources and potential operational considerations.

 ## Time chunk partitioning